Creative Review have chosen Yulia's video made for the release of 'Voices' as one of the Best Music Videos of 2021.

 Watch the first film to accompany the release of VOICES, "All Human Beings".
 Directed and conceived by Yulia and made under lockdown, it's a visual manifesto for a kinder, more inclusive world.

-Yulia has produced, alongside Globe Productions and JA Films, a documentary about the LA performance of SLEEP.
+Yulia has produced, alongside Globe Productions and JA Films, a documentary about the LA performance of SLEEP, an overnight music performance co-conceived with Max Richter.
 The film is directed by Natalie Johns and receives its North American premiere at Sundance on Jan 31st, after a world premiere at IDFA.
 Further festival screenings to be announced shortly!

 Following on from Sounds and Visions at the Barbican in 2018, Yulia Mahr and Max Richter are curating a weekend takeover of the Philharmonie in Paris, May 8th-10th.
 There are still more acts and events to announce, so check back for details soon.